Michael-F-Bryan/blog/content/blog/2016-06-01-playing-with-rust.md

 First we do a bunch of imports.
 Note that Rust uses the `use` key word here.

-{% highlight rust linenos %}
+    #!rust
     // Get stuff from the std library use std::net::{TcpListener, TcpStream, Ipv4Addr};
     use std::thread;
     use std::str;

     // traits
     use std::io::Read;
     use std::io::Write;
     }
-{% endhighlight %}

 The first section should be fairly intuitive, I'm just importing the TcpListener, TcpStream and Ipv4Addr structs from the std::net module.
 I'm also